dotnet/AspNetCore.Docs/aspnet/mvc/views/view-components.rst

 - Decorating a class with the ``[ViewComponent]`` attribute, or deriving from a class with the ``[ViewComponent]`` attribute
 - Creating a class where the name ends with the suffix *ViewComponent*

 Like controllers, view components must be public, non-nested, and non-abstract classes.
 The view component name is the class name with the "ViewComponent" suffix removed.
-It can also be explicitly specified using the `ViewComponentAttribute.Name <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/ViewComponentAttribute/index.html#prop-Microsoft.AspNet.Mvc.ViewComponentAttribute.Name>`__ property.
+It can also be explicitly specified using the `ViewComponentAttribute.Name`_ property.

 A view component class:

-- Fully supports constructor `Dependency Injection <https://docs.asp.net/en/latest/fundamentals/dependency-injection.html>`__
+- Fully supports constructor :doc:`dependency injection </fundamentals/dependency-injection>`
 - Does not take part in the controller lifecycle, which means you can't use :doc:`filters </mvc/controllers/filters>` in a view component

 View component methods